BADTEMPER666/Ares/README.md

 * You should now see the Code Cave exact location, and for now some extra memory that is empty And when you close Ares it will remove the Code Cave

+# Unlimited Ammo
+This only works in self hosted servers since most servers manage your ammo

 # Report Bugs
 Create a issue [here](https://github.com/romance999/Ares/issues), please be specific in the bug